Jillian Chown

 Associate Professor of Management & Organizations

-Professor Chown holds a PhD in Strategic Management and an MBA from the University of Toronto's Rotman School of Management, and a degree in Engineering Science from the University of Toronto.
+She teaches Leading Strategic Change in Kellogg's MBA program and the Macro Organizational Research Methods PhD seminar.
+Before academia, she was an Engagement Manager at McKinsey & Company.
+She holds a PhD in Strategic Management and an MBA from the Rotman School of Management at the University of Toronto, and a degree in Engineering Science, also from the University of Toronto.

 - governance of expert workorganization designprofessionals and knowledge workerstasks